It’s obvious, but perhaps worth saying, that happiness has virtually nothing to do with the state of your intellect.

 Meaning

-In the quote “It’s obvious, but perhaps worth saying, that happiness has virtually nothing to do with the state of your intellect.,” the emphasis is on happiness.
-It highlights the thought that joy grows from gratitude and balance while implying that gratitude invites more joy.
+“It’s obvious, but perhaps worth saying, that happiness has virtually nothing to do with the state of your intellect.” presents a viewpoint centered on happiness.
+It implies that joy grows from gratitude and balance and encourages us to remember that gratitude invites more joy.

 Theme